Skip to content

 npm install --only=prod

-I have added the --only=prod flag since I don't need to also install all the devDependencies such as TypeScript, Webpack, the type definitions, nodemon, concurrently, etc.
+I have added the --only=prod flag since I don't need to also install all the devDependencies such as TypeScript, Webpack, the type declarations, nodemon, concurrently, etc.

 Now we can start the project using